 - How recurring micro-transactions let Acorns do 17x the trading volume of Fidelity

-- Stash’s strategy around choice and how it helps them add 25,000 users a week
+- How Stash’s strategy around choice helped it add 25,000 users a week

-- The behavioral science behind Qapital’s trigger-based investing
+- How Qapital used behavioral science behind its trigger-based investing

-- Stash teaches its users how to invest
+- How Stash teaches its users how to invest

-In each instance, we tore apart the UX and UI of each tool, looked at their growth and revenue numbers, pored through interviews with founders and early employees, researched their public reception, talked to employees, and did our own math.
+In each instance, we tore apart the UX and UI of each tool, looked at their growth and revenue numbers, pored through interviews with founders and early employees, researched their public reception, and did our own math.

-What follows are the results of our analysis — six secrets to success in the world of personal finance management.
+What follows are the results of our analysis — 6 secrets to success in the world of personal finance management (PFM).

-1. How to use pre-launch marketing to build both trust and hype
+1. How to use pre-launch marketing to build trust and hype

 In personal finance, building trust over time is essential.
 Whenever you’re dealing with personal financial information and decisions, “moving fast and breaking things” isn’t advisable for any product.